bshack/white-label/README.md

 ### Model

 This project uses the [White Label Model](https://github.com/bshack/white-label-model).
-Full Documentation is available on the project page.
+Full Documentation is available on the project page with examples of usage with collections of data.

 ####Let's look at an example: